Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Selection and energy spectrum

 \subsection{Event selection and exposure}

-After the data quality criteria, two event selection criteria are applied, based on the event positions within the active region and their shapes, in order to search for neutrino interactions in the sensor volume.
-The first is a geometrical cut, adopted from the previous analysis~\cite{CONNIE2022}, that excludes the sensor borders of 10 pixels in the active region to avoid edge effects in the morphology of reconstructed events~\cite{janesick2001scientific}.
-The result is a small reduction in the effective area of the sensor and is reflected in the total exposure.
+After the data quality requirements, event selection criteria are applied similarly to the previous analysis~\cite{CONNIE2022}, based on the event positions within the active region and their shapes, in order to search for neutrino interactions in the sensor volume.
+First, the image borders of 10 pixels in the active region are excluded, in order to avoid edge effects in the morphology of reconstructed events~\cite{janesick2001scientific}.
+This results in a reduction of around 8\% in the effective area of the sensor and is reflected in the calculation of the total exposure.

-The second is a selection cut based on the size of the events.
-Following the same approach as the analysis of standard CCDs~\cite{CONNIE2022}, events are required to have widths $\sigma_x$ and $\sigma_y$ smaller than 0.95 pixels to exclude events that are large or come from the back CCD layer which has only partial charge collection and can produce fake low-energy events~\cite{Fernandez-Moroni:2020abn}.
+Then a selection is applied based on the size of the events.
+The events are required to have widths $\sigma_x$ and $\sigma_y$ smaller than 0.95 pixels to exclude charge deposits that are very spread or come from the back CCD layer which has only partial charge collection and can produce fake low-energy events~\cite{Fernandez-Moroni:2020abn}.
 In addition, a lower limit of 0.2 pixels is set on the widths, considering the sensitivity of the reconstruction algorithm.
+These requirements result in rejecting about half of all previously selected events.

 Since the Skipper-CCDs do not have an exposure time prior to the readout stage, a single pixel in the sensor is only exposed during the sequential readout of other pixels before it in the readout line.
 This is taken into account to calculate the effective exposure of each image.
-A time map is built assigning to the $n$-th pixel an exposure time $t_{exp} = t_{ro}(n-1) / (N_{pix}-1)$, where $t_{ro}$ is the total image readout time and $N_{pix}$ is the total number of pixels in the image.
-By removing all the regions excluded in the geometrical cut and the individual global mask, the image exposure time is designated as the average exposure time of the remaining pixels in the time map.
+A time map is built assigning to the $n$-th pixel an exposure time $t_{\rm exp} = t_{\rm ro}(n-1) / (N_{\rm pix}-1)$, where $t_{\rm ro}$ is the total image readout time and $N_{\rm pix}$ is the total number of pixels in the image.
+After removing all the regions excluded in the geometrical border cut and the individual global mask, the image exposure time is calculated as the average exposure time of the remaining pixels in the time map.